Data Append Deliverables when input file included Address and/or ZIP11

 - Example: If the PERCENTAGE for "gender = female" is 94%, this means that 94% of the records in the customer output file are predicted to be female.

-Use this file to verify that your Output and Definition files are correctly aligned.
+Use this file to verify that your Output and Key definition files are correctly aligned.
 After ingesting the file from us and formatting it on your end, we recommend that you perform a QA check by comparing your formatted data with the metrics provided in the summary report.
 For example, confirm if the counts for demographic categories like males and females in your formatted data align with the values in the summary report.
+Since sensitive data will be redacted for individuals in restricted states, percentage values in the summary report for mutually exclusive answers may no longer sum to 100% where previously they did.

 Joining the Output File Back to Your Customer Database